Gooey, cheesy rice enclosed in golden crunchy crumb. Need I say anymore? The Italians are genius, GENIUS!

 So in the spirit of sharing something a little special today that pairs so beautifully with Riccadonna Prosecco, I’m doing something a little different.

 I LOVE deep fried food.
 I have a theory that anything can be made to taste great when it’s deep fried.
-But I rarely do it myself at home because I have an irrational fear of deep frying, plus clean up plus what I think of as “a waste of money” because you can’t recycle the oil (unless you keep deep frying…..my arteries harden at the thought…).
+But I rarely do it myself at home because of clean up and… well, my hips. 😂

 HOWEVER…these Cheesy Italian Arancini Balls are WORTH the effort!
 Besides the fact that they are eye-rollingly delicious, they are so good for make ahead.
 I’m thinking about a party I’m catering for my mother for Christmas and was keen to test these out.